-When you knit every stitch on every row it's called garter stitch.
-And so when you learn how to knit you are also learning how to garter stitch too.
+When you knit every stitch on every row it's called Garter stitch.
+And when you learn how to knit you're also learning how to Garter stitch too.

-I love knitting garter stitch.
-Oh I know that a lot of people may find it boring but you know I find that when I've had a particularly long day and I just don't want to think anymore I'll grab my knitting and just knit plain to soothe away my troubles.
+But you know I find that on a particularly long day when I'm tired and don't want to think anymore I'll grab my knitting and just knit plain garter stitch to soothe away my troubles.

 Of course I have other knitting projects too but on those crazier days I love to go to my simple knitting stuff.

 This set of photos is the English knitting method where you hold the working yarn in your right hand.
 It is also called the American, throwing, or right-handed style.

 To start cast on about 10 to 12 stitches.

 Hold your knitting needle with the cast on stitches in your left hand.
 Make sure that your working yarn is at the back of your work.
 Insert the right needle into the first loop on the left hand needle.
 Push the needle through from front to back.

 Then with your working yarn, wrap it counterclockwise around right hand needle bringing it in between both needles.
 Snug it up a little bit.